PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 - May want protection while preaching in lawless regions
 - Rumors suggest a rogue cockatrice is troubling a nearby village

+## Garhorn & Blinker

+### Concept

+Once a proud member of the Boromar Clan and loyal to Castar, Garhorn now drinks his days away in the streets of Sharn.
+After his encounter with the party, he spends his days picking up odd jobs to support his drinking.
+His blink dog Blinker remains fiercely loyal, always by his side, watching his back while he sleeps away his intoxication.

+### Description

+- A short gnome [[Statblocks#Enchanter|enchanter]] that smells of bourbon and bad decisions.
+- Wears rugged clothing too warm for the heat and with too many holes for the cold.
+- Unclean, unshaven,  uncaring.

+### Roleplaying Tips

+- Sounds like Billy Butcher from the show "The Boys"
+- He holds no ill-will against the party, and is even willing to help them with the odd job.
+- The one thing he loves more than drinking is Blinker.
+I will give his life without hesitation to protect his cainine friend.
+### Backstory

+- Worked in the Boromar clan for most of his adult life, moving up in the ranks until he became a well-respected member, known for his charisma and intimidating presence, despite his short stature.
+- He was sent on a mission to the small town of Shavalant to begin a protection racket as a part of a larger operation overseen by Castar.
+He encountered the party there, and was subsequently ejected from the town, barely keeping his life thanks to his wit.
+- After returning to Boromar HQ in Sharn, he was punished severly by his superiors, and sentenced to death.
+He barely escaped, thanks to Blinker, and he now scuttles along the streets of Sharn, splitting his time between dodging Boromar operatives that are after him and drinking away his worries.

+### Motivations

+- Chaotic neutral
+- Survive, stay intoxicated, dodge Boromar operatives
+- Survive, find a long-term home for Blinker

+### Rumors

+- A few simple and short rumors that may be overheard about this NPC

+### Allies & Enemies

+- Boromar Clan (***Enemy***)
+- Blinker (**Best Friend**)

+### Connections & Hooks

+- Connections to other NPCs or factions
+- Potential plot hooks related to this NPC

+## Halas Tarkanan

+### Concept

+Halas Tarkanan was a skilled military commander and powerful aberrant dragonmark bearer who led the resistance against the dragonmarked houses during the War of the Mark.
+He was a tragic figure, driven by a desire for justice and vengeance, ultimately sacrificing himself to protect his people.

+### Description

+- Appearance: A battle-hardened human man with a stern expression.
+His aberrant dragonmark, likely visible on his skin, pulses with barely contained power.
+- Personality: Calm and controlled on the surface, masking inner turmoil and rage.
+Strategic, ruthless when necessary, but deeply committed to protecting other aberrants.
+- Mannerisms: Speaks with measured words, rarely raising his voice.
+Often seen in deep thought, planning the next move.

+### Roleplaying Tips

+Portray Halas as a man carrying a great burden.
+Speak with authority and conviction, but hint at the emotional toll of leadership.
+In combat situations, describe his actions as precise and calculated.

+### Backstory

+- Born to Ilana Halar d'Deneith (excoriate) and Grayn Tarkanan (aberrant dragonmark bearer)
+- Raised on the battlefield, trained in warfare by his mother
+- Aberrant mark manifested during an ambush, killing his parents and enemies
+- Waged a guerrilla war against King Breggor III and House Deneith
+- Met the Lady of the Plague and began rallying aberrants around Sharn

+### Motivations

+- Alignment: Chaotic Good
+- Short term goals: Protect aberrants from persecution, strike against the dragonmarked houses
+- Long term aspirations: Create a safe haven for aberrants, prove the value and importance of aberrant marks

+### Rumors

+- "They say his anger can shatter mountains."
+- "I heard he infiltrated Rekkenmark and trained with Karrnath's finest."
+- "The houses fear him more than any other aberrant."

+### Allies & Enemies

+- Associated faction: Leader of the Sharn aberrants
+- Key Allies: The Lady of the Plague, The Dreambreaker, The Tinker
+- Rivals or enemies: House Deneith, King Breggor III, The Twelve

+### Connections & Hooks

+- Possesses the Earth's Fist, a powerful magic item created by The Tinker
+- May have had secret, unmarked children who survived the purge
+- His "death curse" that leveled old Sharn could be a plot point for present-day adventures

 ## Jonston Marsh (deceased)